nthparty/otc/README.rst

 Purpose
 -------
-This library provides data structures and methods for a basic `oblivious transfer (OT) <https://en.wikipedia.org/wiki/Oblivious_transfer>`_ protocol.
+This library provides data structures and methods for a basic `oblivious transfer (OT) <https://en.wikipedia.org/wiki/Oblivious_transfer>`_ protocol defined in `work by Chou and Orlandi <https://eprint.iacr.org/2015/267.pdf>`_.
 Thanks to the underlying `oblivious <https://pypi.org/project/oblivious/>`_ library, users of this library have the option of relying either on pure Python implementations of cryptographic primitives or on wrappers for `libsodium <https://github.com/jedisct1/libsodium>`_.

 Package Installation and Usage
 ------------------------------